peepsquest/tutorials/src/grapefruit-basics.md

 `gf.AssetLoader` loads assets using an array of URLs or objects.
-I opt for objects to show `gf.assetCache` is in use later when the orb is loaded. __grapefruit.js__ supports the popular[Tiled Map Editor](http://www.mapeditor.org/) TMX (JSON) format as well as the Texture Packer format supported by __pixi.js__.
+I opt for objects to show `gf.assetCache` is in use later when the orb is loaded. __grapefruit.js__ supports the popular [Tiled Map Editor](http://www.mapeditor.org/) TMX (JSON) format as well as the Texture Packer format supported by __pixi.js__.

 (Is a world analogous to a scene?)